sutheeshna/sutheeshna/README.md

 - 👋 Hi, I’m @sutheeshna
-- 👀 I’m interested in ...coding
+- 👀 I’m interested in ...frontend development
-- 🌱 I’m currently learning ...coding
+- 🌱 I’m currently learning...coding
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 sutheeshna/sutheeshna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.